Nevenall/Shift-X-CharacterSheet/design.md

-todo - svg assets so we can better control their style, can do cool stuff todo - need a class for radio groups so we can do the flexbox display todo - need value radio groups for the attributes todo - split character name into name and a concept box todo - add informational footer with dice roller and xp todo - be nice of the power description was a text area that wrapped so we could read it all. todo - the powerset description seems to get pretty big, can we tone that down?
+todo - svg assets so we can better control their style, can do cool stuff todo - need a class for radio groups so we can do the flexbox display todo - add informational footer with dice roller and xp